microsoft/vscode-docs/docs/other/unity.md

 DateApproved: 3/7/2016
 MetaDescription: Visual Studio Code can replace MonoDevelop as the editor for Unity
 ---
 # Unity Development with VS Code

 Visual Studio Code can be a great companion to Unity for editing and debugging C# files.
 All of the [C#](/docs/languages/csharp.md) features are supported and more.
-In the screen below you can see code colorization, bracket matching, IntelliSense, CodeLens and that's just the start.
+In the screen below, you can see code colorization, bracket matching, IntelliSense, CodeLens and that's just the start.

 ![Unity Example](images/unity/wow.gif)